- Print this page

 Dry cleaning dirty eggs

-Egg graders should use material that is dry, clean and not reused for cleaning eggs.
+Egg graders should use material that is dry, clean and not reused for cleaning eggs - disposable paper towels are recommended.

 If a dry cloth is used, an adequate supply should be available so that only clean cloth is passed over the egg each time.